Josephson quantum spin thermodynamics: Theory

 \subsection{Superconductor-Spin flipper-Superconductor junction as a thermodynamic system}

 Before analyzing the thermodynamic behavior of setup (Fig.~1), we introduce the different thermodynamic quantities.
-From Andreev bound state energies we can determine Free energy of JJ\cite{golu} (inset of Fig.~1) as
+From Andreev bound state energies we can determine {phase-dependent part of} Free energy of JJ\cite{golu} (inset of Fig.~1) as